fdelgadom/CarND-Behavioral-Cloning-P3/writeup_template.md

 ####3.
 Creation of the Training Set & Training Process

-I have used Udacity sample data for track 1, and inside the generator the data set it is
+I have used Udacity sample data for track 1, put 20% of the data into a validation set and inside the generator the training set is randomly shuffled

-and in

-I finally randomly shuffled the data set and put Y% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+The ideal number of epochs was 2 due to the powerfull NVIDIA architecture as demonstrated in item 11 of the lesson.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.